- What is a guaranteed investment certificate (GIC)?

 - For Prince Edward Island, deposits up to $125,000 are guaranteed, with unlimited RRSP deposits.

 Even if your bank doesn’t go under, your bank or credit union is legally obligated to return at least your principal.
-It doesn’t matter how the market swings or what happens in the larger economy.
+Market volatility or happenings in the larger economy don’t matter.
 They will always return your initial deposit.

 2. You can secure a fixed interest rate